open-edge-platform/o11y-charts/charts/orchestrator-observability/README.md

 # orchestrator-observability

-This repository contains definition of Orchestrator Observability stack that handles metrics, logs and traces originating from the Orchestrator itself.
+This stack is intended for handling metrics, logs and traces originating from the Edge Orchestrator itself.

 Key components of this observability stack are: